 Industrial Design Research Associate

 Minh-Quan is an undergraduate student in Naval Architecture and Marine Engineering at the University of Michigan’s College of Engineering.
 He has been writing code and building electronic devices most of his life.
 Minh-Quan is skilled in CAD and experienced in advanced fabrication methods, including 3D printing and laser cutting.
-While attending Thomas Jefferson High School for Science and Technology, he was part of the student CubeSat electronics team and is a member of the Energy Systems Research Lab.
-An inventor at heart, Minh-Quan is applying his industrial design skills and engineering talents to help develop Analog Labs’ blockchain-based supply chain management system.
+He was part of the student CubeSat electronics team and is a member of the Energy Systems Research Lab.
+An inventor at heart, Minh-Quan is applying his industrial design skills and engineering talents to help develop Analog Labs’ blockchain-based supply chain and intellectual property management system.

 Royd Carlson, MBBS